vipulnaik/diet-exercise-health/best-practices/best-practices-around-light.md

   light in a nearby room or pull back curtains to let a little bit of light in).

-* Warm colors: I have configured to use warm colors after 5 PM.
-I don't think this directly helps with my problems, but it is alleged to have other benefits.
-I'm not as convinced about warm colors as I am about dark mode and adaptive brightness, so I may end up reversing the decision.
+* Warm colors: I have my Macbook laptop to use Night Shift all the time by default.
+Night Shift uses warm colors, so the screen has a slightly yellow tint compared to the bluish default.
+This seems to help somewhat indirectly with my problems: while it doesn't solve the problem of light intensity or concentration, the extent to which the light feels painful is lower with warm colors than with the default colors.

 ## Situations of increased sensitivity